吳怡蒨 回應台灣健保議題的「藥。菓 II」裝置藝術

 近年來流行於全球的新興語彙 ——「藝術行動主義」(Artivism)，更說明了藝術(Art) 積極入世而與行動主義(Activism)漸次融合的趨勢。這些強調「參與」、「公共」等性質的創作，將過去非藝術的社會行為轉化為時下常見的藝術形式 。藝術家吳怡蒨以搜集藥丸並製作成裝置的手法回應與其切身相關的台灣健保問題，不但彰顯了台灣當代藝術的社會意識抬頭，更以靈活而敏銳的政治批判，滿足我們對於藝術與社會之關係的多元想像。從最基本的藥丸為單位出發，〈藥・菓 ll〉 以活潑有趣的創作形式與觀眾產生連結，並期許民眾在藝術及展覽的引介之下能重燃對周遭社會現況的關切。

 Imagine you walk into a supermarket, where all the groceries on the shelves being not candies and biscuits, nor toys or any other daily products, but all kinds of medicine for illness of every description.
-If there comes a day when medicine can be purchased as easily as buying candies, without the permission from pharmacists or any prescription, would you feel rejoiced or become alert?
+Should there comes a day when medicine can be purchased as easily as buying candies, without the permission from pharmacists or any prescription, would you be rejoiced or feel alert?

-To relax consumers’ sense of crisis and vigilance against medication, pills are no longer kept in brown bottles covered with words of caution.
+To relax the consumers’ sense of crisis and vigilance against medication, pills are no longer kept in brown bottles covered with words of caution.
 Instead, they are now often produced in bright colors or even coated in sugar.
-Packed with shiny foils and presented in cheerful appearance, these medicines strive to replace the bitter memories of taking medicines with the pleasant feelings generated by a handful of sweets.
+Packed with shiny foils and presented in cheerful appearance, these medicines strive to replace the bitter memories of taking medicines with a pleasant feeling generated by a handful of sweets.

-Artist Wu I-Chien has observed that many Taiwanese people have the habit of stocking up medicines.
-She noticed that especially the elders have stored excessive drugs at home, unwilling to give up their accumulations like holding on to amulets.
+Artist Wu I-Chien has observed that many Taiwanese, especially the elders, have the habit of stocking up medicines.
+They store excessive drugs at home, and are unwilling to give up their accumulations like holding on to some kind of amulets.
 Perhaps to these people, keeping medicine close is as comforting as having candies in their pockets, while purchasing drugs is satisfying like shopping in the malls.
-This custom has attracted Wu I-Chien’s interest, but at the same time raises her doubts about The NHI system in Taiwan.
+This custom has attracted the artist's interest, but at the same time raises her doubts about the NHI system in Taiwan.

 Hence, Wu started to collect expired drugs form hospitals for her art creation.
 During the process, she learnt that medicines in Taiwan are not only cheap but can be easily accessed; meanwhile, taking pills is no longer a painful and serious deal.
 Bottles displayed in pharmacies are no longer made in plain white, but are now covered in colourful packaging, boosting people’s purchase desire with visual stimulation.
-Potions are entitled with words implying ‘safe,’ ‘sound,’ ‘smooth,’ and ‘comfort’ to relax the customer’s vigilance as if all that troubles could be vanished within one dose.
-Moreover, health food claiming to be edible at any time has become the latest trend.
-These products allow the consumers to feel at ease by surviving between medicine and food, eventually they become a compromise of keeping health with our modern life.
+Potions are entitled with words implying ‘safe,’ ‘sound,’ ‘smooth,’ and ‘comfort’ to relax the customer’s vigilance as if all that troubles could be vanished within one single dose.
+Moreover, health food claiming to be suitable for any time has become the latest trend.
+These products make the consumers feel at ease by surviving between medicine and food, and eventually becoming a compromise of keeping health within our busy modern life.

 Once medicine no longer serves as a remedy against diseases, a burden resulted from the hoarding and abuse of drugs immediately reflects on our the NHI system.
 The NHI in Taiwan has been providing convenient service to the public with a premium fee that is relatively low.
-Since its in 1995, over 99% of the citizens were benefited from this social welfare.
+Since its origin in 1995, over 99% of the citizens have been benefited from this social welfare.
 However, the cheap medical service has led to patients randomly registering at the hospitals and misusing prescriptions and drugs.
 Consequently, an estimated additional expense of 10 billion NT dollars is wasted every year.
-When the government loses the ability to afford such overwhelming spending, drug companies will be forced to lower their price, resulting in a vicious cycle sugar-coated in a general convenience.
+Once the government has lost its ability to afford such overwhelming spending, drug companies will be forced to lower their price, resulting in a vicious cycle sugarcoated in the name of general convenience.

-A new-created term emerged in recent years: ‘artivism’ indicated a tendency of ‘art’ merging with ‘activism.’
+A new-created term emerged in recent years, ‘artivism’ has indicated a tendency of ‘art’ merging with ‘activism.’
 Creations under this name emphasize notions of ‘participation’ and ‘community’ while turning non-artistic actions into common forms of contemporary art practice.
-Artist Wu I-Chien creates installations out of numerous medicine as a response to the medical situations in Taiwan, not only did this implies an increase of social awareness in Taiwanese art, but also provides us another view of the relation between art and the society with acute political standpoint.
-Starting from the basic unit of pills, “Bitter & Sweet” creates connections with its visitors with fascinating forms of creation; meanwhile, the exhibition seeks to raise public awareness among our surroundings and current situations.
+Artist Wu I-Chien creates installations out of numerous medicine as a response to the medical situations in Taiwan, not only did this implies an increase of social awareness in Taiwanese art, but also provides us another imagination of the relation between art and the society with her acute political standpoint.
+Starting from the basic unit of pills, “Bitter & Sweet II” creates connections with its visitors with fascinating forms of creation; meanwhile, the exhibition seeks to raise public awareness among our surroundings and current situations.